Brooklyn Teen Accused Of Raping 85-Year-Old Jewish Widow Misses Hearing, Receives 115-Year Sentence

 “[Robert] specifically said he does not want to come out because he does not want his picture taken.”

-Like the accused, Robert’s victim, whose name is being protected, similarly chose not to attend Tuesday’s proceedings, albeit for different reasons: speaking of her ordeal during the trial last November had caused the woman to become “re-traumatized,” so said her counsel, prosecutor Olatokunbo Olaniyan.
+Like the accused, Robert’s victim, whose name is being protected, similarly chose not to attend Tuesday’s proceedings, albeit for different reasons: speaking of her ordeal during the trial last November had caused the woman to become “re-traumatized,” according to her counsel, prosecutor Olatokunbo Olaniyan.

 While he was wholly sympathetic regarding the victim’s absence, DelGiudice was seemingly anything but over Robert’s choice to remain in his cell for the outcome of the case.